stevenhankin/udacity-private-blockchain/README.md

-# Project #2.
-Private Blockchain
+# Project #3 - Private Blockchain with Web API

-This is Project 2, Private Blockchain.
-In this project I created the classes to manage my private blockchain.
-The blockchain is persisted using LevelDB.
+The blockchain is persisted using LevelDB and made externally available via a Web API (HAPI framework)

+## Setup

-## Requirements
+### Requirements

 [Node](http://nodejs.org/) is really easy to install & now include [NPM](https://npmjs.org/).
 You should be able to run the following command after the installation procedure